shubham-murtadak/POExtractor-AI-Powered-Automated-Email-Monitoring-Smart-Purchase-Order-Parsing/README.md

    - ⏱️ **Real-time PO classification** as emails arrive!

 2. **📂 Attachment Handling**
-   - Downloads and processes various attachment formats with ease:
+   - Downloads and processes various attachment formats:
      - **PDFs** 📝
      - **Excel/CSV** 📊
      - **Images** 🖼️
      - **Word Documents** 📄
-   - 📥 Supports multiple formats, so no matter what attachment type you have, we’ve got it covered!
+   - 📥 Supports multiple formats, ensuring no attachment is left behind!

 3. **🔍 Intelligent PO Parsing**
-   - Powered by **Fine-Tuned LLaMA 3.2** for classifying emails intelligently.
+   - Powered by **Mixtral-8x7B-32768** OpenSource LLM for email classification.
-   - **Fine-Tuned LLAVA** is used for precise data extraction from **image-based POs**.
-   - **LLaMA Parser** extracts critical details from **PDF POs**, such as:
+   - **LLAMA Parser** extracts key details from **PDF POs**, such as:
      - Customer PO Number 📑
      - Item Name, Quantity, Delivery Dates 📦
      - Rate, Taxes, Payment Terms 💵
+   - **LangChain Unstructured Parser** for precise data extraction from **Excel/CSV POs**.
-   - 🧠 **AI-powered accuracy** that excels in handling unstructured data, ensuring precise results.
+   - 🧠 **AI-powered accuracy** for handling unstructured data with precision.

 4. **🌐 User-Friendly Interface**
    - Extracted data is displayed in an intuitive UI built using **FastAPI** (backend) and **React** (frontend).
-   - ✍️ Allows manual corrections for missing or inaccurate fields, ensuring data is always on point.
+   - ✍️ Manual corrections for missing or inaccurate fields to ensure data accuracy.

-5. **💡 Advanced Features (Under Development)**
-   - 📄 **Document link support** (e.g., Google Docs) coming soon!
-   - 🏷️ **Multi-category classification** (e.g., spam, inquiries).
-   - 🧮 **Confidence scores** for predictions with manual feedback integration.
-   - **Real-time document updates** and automated data extraction improvements.

-6. **⚡ Retry and Error Handling**
+5. **⚡ Retry and Error Handling**
-   - **Automatic retries** for failed extraction attempts, so no PO gets left behind.
+   - **Automatic retries** for failed extraction attempts.
-   - 🚨 Errors and missing fields are highlighted for easy resolution, minimizing manual effort.
+   - 🚨 Errors and missing fields are highlighted for easy resolution.

-7. **📈 AI-Powered Summarization**
+6. **📈 AI-Powered Summarization**
-   - Summarizes email bodies and attachments for a quick overview, so you never miss critical information! 📋
+   - Summarizes email bodies and attachments for a quick overview.
-   - ⚡ Fast and reliable summarization, saving you time and boosting productivity.
+   - ⚡ Fast, reliable summarization for enhanced productivity.

 ---